brindibou/node-optget/README.md

 # optget

-JavaScript component to compute the SHA256 of strings or bytes.
+JavaScript component to parse the command-line arguments. 'process.argv' is the argument .
+An element of argv that starts with '-' (and is not exactly "-" or "--") is an option element.

 ## Install